English Prof Wins Teaching Award

 Fujie plans to use the award’s $12,000 prize to complete two journal articles on the work of William Faulkner, her primary scholarly interest.
 “What’s cool about this award is that it promotes the cross-fertilization of research and teaching,” she says.
 Her long-term goal is to write a book that explores how gender and sexuality in Faulkner’s early novels shaped his later obsession with race.

 Fujie’s accomplishments make her the latest in a series of professors at Lewis & Clark who have won the Graves Award, and the third from the English department.
 This award, which is issued by Pomona College under the guidance of the American Council of Learned Societies, is one of the top humanities teaching honors in the liberal arts.
-Past winners at Lewis & Clark include Rachel Cole (2012), Joel Martinez (2010), Karen Gross (2008), David Campion (2006), Rebecca Copenhaver (2004), and Nora Beck (2000).
+Past winners at Lewis & Clark include Rachel Cole (2012), Joel Martinez (2010), Karen Gross (2008), David Campion (2006), Rebecca Copenhaver (2004), and Aaron Beck (2000).